Repeating Graduate Courses

-A student may repeat a given course once for which a C–, D+, D, E, or EV grade was earned.
-The repeated course must have the same prefix, number, title, and credit.
+A student may repeat a given graduate course once for which a B-, C+, C, C–, D+, D, E, EV, F, or U grade was earned.
+The course must be repeated in the same grading mode as the first attempt and have the same prefix, number, and credit.
 The repeated course must be taken at Buffalo State.
-Only the passing grade and those credit hours completed will be used to calculate the GPA.
-Graduate students may repeat a maximum of two courses of the total degree program.
+When a course is repeated, only the higher grade earned and associated credit hours with count toward the GPA.

 Repeating courses affects financial aid.
 Contact the Financial Aid Office for the current policy.

 Once a student has completed a master’s degree or certificate of advanced study, a final average for that degree or certificate is computed.
 Courses for that degree or certificate may not be repeated, and that final average is not affected by any subsequent coursework completed at Buffalo State.